Linking Tree Growers with Wood Users

 These innovative courses often have a waiting list to attend as numbers are restricted to enable a ‘hands on’ and highly interactive approach, ensuring a learning opportunity of enduring quality that has been enjoyed by hundreds of passionate people over the years.

-Cost: £650 per person.
+Cost: £600 per person.
 There is a bursary scheme.
+Please find details on our Grants page

 CPD: In agreement with the Institute of Chartered Foresters members of the Institute can claim up to a maximum of 24 hours CPD for attendance and participation in this event.